International Employee Mobility Centre in Slovakia

 - to gain control of all related costs for assigned employees; and

 - to optimize your return on investment in assigned employees.

-How can the PwC Slovakia International Mobility Centre help you?
+How can our International Employee Mobility Centre in Slovakia help you?

 Our services are specifically tailored to the needs of each client.
 We provide comprehensive advice before, during, and after an assignment.
 Our added value is in our in-depth knowledge of social security, EU rules, local, and international taxation, immigration rules, and employment laws and practice in relation to HR matters, as well as in our extensive experience in putting this knowledge to use.

 - fitting internal strategies for mobility and rules for expatriation together with Slovak law, so that synergy is achieved when utilizing both of these areas;

 - creating and reviewing employee mobility strategies and expatriation rules;

 - providing expatriate payroll services and related payroll advice;

 - preparing and reviewing agreements on expatriation, secondments, labour contracts and their addendums, as well as commercial agreements between home and host companies;

 - preparing tax returns for individuals, and identifying tax-planning opportunities, in the area of both personal tax and corporate tax;